 Maintaining a low CSA score is crucial for the success and reputation of a trucking company.
 Here are some practical strategies that can help improve CSA scores:

-2. Safety Training: Make sure all drivers have the necessary training to operate vehicles safely and are aware of safety regulations.
+2. Safety Training: Ensure all drivers have the necessary training to operate vehicles safely and are aware of safety regulations.
 Regular refresher courses can also help keep safety guidelines top of mind.

 3. Logbook Accuracy: Drivers should keep accurate logbooks to avoid hours-of-service violations.
 Encourage them to be meticulous with their record keeping, and consider using electronic logging devices for improved accuracy.